gluesql/glues/README.md

 * **Additional Package Manager Support:** Expand distribution beyond Cargo, making Glues available through more package managers like Homebrew, Snap, and APT for easier installation.
 * **Note and Directory Movement:** Add features to move notes and directories for better organization.
 * **Storage Migration:** Add a feature to migrate data between different storage options, such as from CSV to Git.
-* **Vim Keybindings:** Integrate Vim keybindings for users who prefer Vim-like shortcuts.
+* **More Vim Keybindings:** Integrate Vim keybindings for users who prefer Vim-like shortcuts.
 * **Additional Storage Backends:** Support more storage options like Redis and object storage for greater flexibility.

 ## License